cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 ![img](../article-images/2021-02-03_07-00-00_learning-glow-by-example/ballot.png)

-## How does the same contract look in Glow?
+## How does the contract look in Glow?

-Now is your turn.
+Now it is your turn.
 How does the previous smart contract look in Glow?

-Here are few ideas on how you could start to think of such a program:
+Here are a few ideas on how you could get started with such a program:

--   One Known Proposal, One known Voter
+-   One known proposal, one known voter
--   Multiple known proposals, One known Voter
+-   Multiple known proposals, One known voter
--   Multiple Known Proposals, Three known voters
+-   Multiple known proposals, Three known voters
--   Multiple Known Proposals, Three known voters, With Delegation
+-   Multiple known proposals, Three known voters, with delegation
--   Multiple Known Proposals, unknown voters, With Delegation
+-   Multiple known proposals, unknown voters, with delegation
--   Multiple Known Proposals, unknown voters, With Delegation, with giving voting rights
+-   Multiple known proposals, unknown voters, with delegation, with giving voting rights